And other Forms of 'Junk' DNA

 - ~20,000 "pseudogenes" in the genome

 This is very interesting.
-I mean, who would have thought that the majority of the genome would be copied or transcribed into RNA? - and that it would in fact be functional?
-Only a few years ago the scientific community believed that less than 5% of the genome was actually functional and the rest was non-functional evolutionary remnants.
-After all, "noncoding genomic regions account for 98% to 99% of the human genome and consist of introns found within protein-coding transcripts and the intergenic regions between them."25 Add to these numbers the very surprising finding that many genetic sequences that do not produce either proteins or RNA are also being found to be functional (see discussion of Pyknons)
+I mean, who would have thought that the majority of the genome would be copied or transcribed into RNA?
+Only a few years ago the scientific community believed that around 2.5% of the genome was actually functional and the rest was non-functional evolutionary remnants.
+After all, "noncoding genomic regions account for 98% to 99% of the human genome and consist of introns found within protein-coding transcripts and the intergenic regions between them."25 Add to these numbers the very surprising finding that many genetic sequences that do not produce either proteins or RNA are also being found to be functional (see discussion of Pyknons below).

 Pyknons are also very common in the human genome.
 They form 1/6th of the human intergenic and intronic regions for a total of 127,998 pyknons covering 898,424,004 DNA nucleotide positions on the forward and reverse strands of the human genome.